Free Pima County Public Records Search (Criminal, Marital, Court)

 However, keep in mind that–thanks to the Arizona Revised Statute §13-911 which was implemented on January 1, 2023–anyone who has been found not guilty of a crime in Arizona, who has been arrested for a criminal offense but no charges were filed in the state, or who has completed a prison sentence for a crime they were found guilty by the state of may request to have their criminal records sealed.5

-Obtain Criminal Records Through the Pima County Superior Court
+Access Criminal Records via the Pima County Superior Court

 The Pima County Clerk of the Superior Court maintains criminal records pertaining to cases the court has heard.